wp-plugins/participants-database/readme.txt

 **Searching and Sorting The List**

-You can activate list searching and/or sorting for your users with tese attributes: `[pdb_list search="true"]` or `[pdb_list sort="true"]` These attributes will enable a search form and/or sort form displayed above the list.
+You can activate list searching and/or sorting for your users with these attributes: `[pdb_list search="true"]` or `[pdb_list sort="true"]` These attributes will enable a search form and/or sort form displayed above the list.
 The user can select which field they want to search through a dropdown and type in a search term.
 Only fields that are displayed can be searched.
 For sorting, the fields offered for sorting must be checked as "sortable" and also be present in the list display.

 There are two search modes for the list: strict or not strict.
 If the "Strict User Searching" setting (this is in the plugin settings) is checked, the search term must match *exactly* the whole contents of the field in order to be found.
 If unchecked, the search will show any records where any part of the searched field contains the search term.